AaronTian-stack/qhenki-renderer/README.md

     * Reinhard
     * Khronos PBR Neutral
     * ACES
-  * Banding is removed used dithering
+  * Banding from tone mapping is removed used dithering
 * Tangent Space Normal Mapping
   * Tangent vectors are automatically computed by the application using the [MikkTSpace](http://www.mikktspace.com/) standard (assuming the model doesn't already have them)
 * ImGUI Integration